-Pharmacist Support (foundation trainee pharmacists only): Pharmacist Support is an independent support charity for the profession which is able to provide individual support to pharmacy trainees.
+Pharmacist Support (foundation trainee pharmacists only): Pharmacist Support is an independent support charity for the profession which is able to provide individual support to foundation trainee pharmacists.
+Find out more.

 Please consult Appendix 5 for further resources on how to manage specific concerns or issues.